Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 40 sp, XXL.

 You can use a Portable Ram to break down doors.
 When doing so, you gain a +4 bonus to the Strength check.
-One other character can help you use the ram, giving you Advantage on this check.
+One other character can help you use the ram, giving you **:d20-adv: Advantage**{ .d20 } on this check.

 ---